What Is an MCP App? Architecture, Hosts, and How to Build One (April 2026)

 Before MCP Apps, ChatGPT had its own proprietary Apps SDK.
 If you built a ChatGPT App, it only worked in ChatGPT.
 Claude, Goose, and VS Code each had their own approaches (or none at all).

 The MCP App standard changed that.
-All four hosts now implement the same rendering model, iframe sandbox, and communication protocol.
+ChatGPT, Claude, VS Code, and Goose now implement the same rendering model, iframe sandbox, and communication protocol.
 An app built against the standard works everywhere.
+And the ecosystem has grown fast: over 10,000 public MCP servers are available, with 97 million combined monthly SDK downloads across MCP client libraries.

 This matters for two reasons.
 First, your addressable user base multiplies with each new host that adopts the standard.
 Second, you avoid the risk of building on a proprietary API that could change or disappear.